wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 After that your player should work fine.

 == Changelog ==

+= 1.5.3 =
+* Major update: Updated to solve issue compatibilities with WP 3.9 - Needed if you are updating your Wordpress to the latest 3.9 release.

 = 1.5.2 =
 * Feature: Updated jPlayer to the latest version.